 After the berm maintenance effort in November 2015, the severe winter North Pacific swell caused sand migration to the east end of the cove.
-Beach profiles and topographic data indicated that the east end was inflated, while the west end and middle of the cove were similar to their pre-maintenance volumes and elevations.
+Beach profiles and topographic data indicated that the east end was inflated, while the west end and middle of the cove were similar to their premaintenance volumes and elevations.
 The second maintenance effort was undertaken due to the severe erosion the previous winter compounded with the significant time delay between the nourishment effort in 2011 and the first maintenance event in 2015.

-Though the first two maintenance efforts, in 2015 and 2016, have begun to revitalize the littoral cell, it is still below optimal sand volume.
+Though the maintenance efforts have begun to revitalize the littoral cell, it is still below optimal sand volume.
 Based on the long beach profile record for the site, the beach berm has been stable when there is sufficient volume to withstand seasonal fluctuations.
 This has typically occurred when the overall berm elevation is at or just above +10 ft in elevation.
 An additional indicator of beach stability has been beach width in the middle of the cove at Transect 5 (Figure 1-4).
-A width of 100 feet has a been observed during periods of beach stability, regardless of the season.
-Thirdly, a return of the foreshore slope to between 1V:6H to 1V:8H is another physical symptom that will indicate a need for future maintenance actions.
+A width of 100 feet has been observed during periods of beach stability, regardless of the season.
+Thirdly, a return of the foreshore slope to between 1V:6H to 1V:8H is another physical symptom that would indicate a need for future maintenance actions.
 These three physical characteristics have been identified as triggers for initiating beach maintenance at the site.